 Stories in this program include:

-- This Week @ NASA
+- This Week @ NASA – Jan 6 (link)

-- Upcoming activities and NASA TV coverage (all times ET unless otherwise indicated)
+- Upcoming Activities and NASA TV coverage (all times ET unless otherwise indicated)

-- News highlights
+- News Highlights

 - Press releases and web features from the previous week

 - NASA Live (link)

 Wednesday, Jan 25